hpi-sam/digital-fuesim-manv/backend/README.md

 ### `index.ts`

 When starting, the `index.ts` is executed.
-It simply creates a `FuesimServer`, which automatically starts it.
+It establishes a database connection and creates a `FuesimServer`, which automatically starts the application.

 ### `FuesimServer`